tudorneagu/Omazon/README.md

 - **Express**: Web framework for Node.js to handle routes and API requests.
 - **Prisma**: ORM for database management.
 - **PostgreSQL**: Relational database used for storing data.
+- **Session Management**: Cookies are used to manage user sessions, ensuring secure and persistent authentication without the use of JWT.

 ## 🛠️ Development Tools